GP2code/NeuroBoosterArray/README.md

 We have decided on 2 sets of tag SNPs for each chip based on available custom content per base array.

 Filtering for GSA based arrays:
-GWAS region tagging filters for inclusion are as follows <--
-General imputation booster filters for inclusion are as follows <--
+GWAS region tagging filters for inclusion are as follows General imputation booster filters for inclusion are as follows
-###### This includes XX,XXX GWAS region tagging SNPs and XX,XXX general imputation boosting SNPs.

 Filtering for MEG based arrays:
-GWAS region tagging filters for inclusion are as follows <--
-General imputation booster filters for inclusion are as follows <--
+GWAS region tagging filters for inclusion are as follows General imputation booster filters for inclusion are as follows
-###### This includes XX,XXX GWAS region tagging SNPs and XX,XXX general imputation boosting SNPs.

 Code for this analysis can be found in this repository.